buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 the rx folder.
 No external libraries are required to compile.

 ## User Interface
-Three buttons are used for navigation; Up, Select, Down.
+- Three buttons are used for navigation; Up, Select, Down.
 Long press Select to go Back.
-<br>Hold the Down key on home screen to access the extra digital channels A & B).
+- Holding the Down key on home screen accesses the extra digital channels A and B.
-<br>Hold the Select key on home screen to access the trims.
+- Holding the Select key on home screen accesses the trims.
-<br>Hold the Select key while powering on to access the hidden boot menu.
+- Holding the Select key while powering opens the hidden boot menu.

 <p align="center">
 <img src="img2.png" width="816" height="864"/>